MapColonies/developer-portal/docs/MapColonies/vector/Services/geocoding/README.md

 ```
 </details>

-Items are simply buildings\ items in the field.
-Item's name consists 4-digit number.
-It might be reused in different tiles! <br/>
+Items are simply buildings \ items in the field.
+An item's name is a 4-digit number.
+Notice that it is not unique and might be reused in different tiles!<br/>

 <details>
     <summary>JSON Schema of Item Response</summary>